firedrakeproject/firedrake/docs/source/extruded-meshes.rst

     m = CircleManifoldMesh(20, radius=2)
     mesh = ExtrudedMesh(m, 5, extrusion_type='radial')

+The base mesh and extruded mesh are shown below.

 .. figure:: images/CircleMM20.png
-  :scale: 50 %
+  :scale: 67 %
-  :align: center
+  :align: left

 .. figure:: images/RadExt2D.png
-  :scale: 50 %
+  :scale: 68 %
-  :align: center
+  :align: right

-  A radially extruded CircleManifoldMesh

 An example in 3 dimensions, in which a sphere is extruded into a spherical annulus, is: